MENU

 Financial and Medical Decisions

-When your disabled child turns 18 years of age, you no longer have the legal authority to make financial and medical decisions for him.
-In order to manage his affairs you will need to become his legal guardian.Upon fulfilling all of the Court's requirements, you will be given the legal authority to make these important decisions.
+When your disabled child turns 18 years of age, you no longer have the legal authority to make financial and medical decisions for him/her.
+In order to manage his/her affairs you will need to become his legal guardian.Upon fulfilling all of the Court's requirements, you will be given the legal authority to make these important decisions.
 During this proceeding you can also seek the appointment of a standby guardian to replace you, should you no longer be able to serve.

 Call 631-.581-1700 or contact us online to schedule an appointment.